The Dreyfus Prize in the Chemical Sciences

 Eligibility

-The prize is open to international nominations.
+The Prize is open to international nominations.
 There is no restriction on the number of nominees from a given institution, nor is institutional approval required.
-Present Dreyfus Foundation Directors, Advisors, and consultants, previous Dreyfus Prize winners, and Nobel Laureates are not eligible.
+Present Dreyfus Foundation Directors, Advisors, and consultants, as well as previous Dreyfus Prize winners, and Nobel Laureates are not eligible.

 Nomination Procedure